RFreij/boilerplates/web-application/documentation/services/Message.md

 The types of messages available are:

 * Error //When something is going terribly wrong
-* Notification //When something could not be achieved but it is'nt a bit problem.
+* Notification //When something could not be achieved but it is'nt a big problem.
 * Success //When something is successful.

 ## How to use